 Allows you to pass a URL to collaborator or share it online.
 This will take viewers to a fullscreen map of your data.

-Both the direct link and embedded maps run live, directly off of your data.
+All options run live, directly off of your data.
 After sharing either of these, changes you make to your data will be visible on your maps.

 Sometimes the data you upload to CartoDB contains latitude and longitude fields that we were unable to detect automatically.
 In these cases, you will want to turn the fields you know represent latitude and longitude into point geometries.